- Symptoms and Signs

-For most patients with hypertension, one drug is given initially.
-For non-black patients, including those with diabetes, initial treatment should be with either an ACE inhibitor, angiotensin receptor blocker, calcium channel blocker, or a thiazide-like diuretic (chlorthalidone or indapamide).
-For black patients, including those with diabetes, a calcium channel blocker or a thiazide-like diuretic is recommended initially.
-Some antihypertensives are contraindicated in certain disorders (eg, beta-blockers in asthma) or are indicated particularly for hypertensive patients with certain disorders (eg, calcium channel blockers for angina pectoris, ACE inhibitors or angiotensin II receptor blockers for diabetes with proteinuria—see Table: Initial Choice of Antihypertensive Drug Class , see Figure: Algorithm for treatment of hypertension in patients ≥ 18 yr., and Antihypertensives for High-Risk Patients).
+Some antihypertensives are contraindicated in certain disorders (eg, beta-blockers in asthma) or are indicated particularly for hypertensive patients with certain disorders (eg, calcium channel blockers for angina pectoris, ACE inhibitors or angiotensin II receptor blockers for diabetes with proteinuria—see Table: Initial Choice of Antihypertensive Drug Class and Antihypertensives for High-Risk Patients).

-If the target BP is not achieved in 1 mo, the dose of the initial drug can be increased or a second drug added (selected from the drugs recommended for initial treatment).
+If the target BP is not achieved in 1 mo, assess adherence and reinforce the importance of following treatment.
+If patients are adherent, the dose of the initial drug can be increased or a second drug added (selected from the drugs recommended for initial treatment).
 Note that an ACE inhibitor and an angiotensin receptor blocker should not be used together.
 Therapy is titrated frequently.
 If target BP cannot be achieved with 2 drugs, a third drug from the initial group is added.
 If such a third drug is not available (eg, for black patients) or tolerated, a drug from another class (eg, beta-blocker, aldosterone antagonist) can be used.
 Patients with such difficult to control BP may benefit from consultation with a hypertension specialist.

 Initial Choice of Antihypertensive Drug Class

-If initial systolic BP is > 160 mm Hg, 2 drugs are often used from the start.
-An appropriate combination and dose are determined; many are available as single tablets, which improve compliance.
-For severe or refractory hypertension, 3 or 4 drugs may be necessary.
+If initial systolic BP is > 160 mm Hg, 2 drugs should be initiated regardless of lifestyle.
+An appropriate combination and dose are determined; many are available as single tablets, which improve compliance and are preferred.
+For resistant hypertension, 3 or 4 drugs are commonly needed.

 Achieving adequate control often requires several evaluations and changes in drug therapy.
-Reluctance to titrate or add drugs until BP is at an acceptable level must be overcome.
+Reluctance to titrate or add drugs to control must be overcome.
 Lack of patient adherence, particularly because lifelong treatment is required, can interfere with adequate BP control.
 Education, with empathy and support, is essential for success.

 Antihypertensives for High-Risk Patients